skupperproject/skupper-example-policy/README.md

 <!-- NOTE: This file is generated from skewer.yaml.
 Do not edit it directly. -->

-# Skupper Hello World
+# Skupper Hello World using cluster policy

 [![main](https://github.com/ssorj/skupper-example-policy/actions/workflows/main.yaml/badge.svg)](https://github.com/ssorj/skupper-example-policy/actions/workflows/main.yaml)

-#### A minimal HTTP application deployed across Kubernetes clusters using Skupper
+#### Use policy to control site linking and service exposure

 This example is part of a [suite of examples][examples] showing the different ways you can use [Skupper][website] to connect services